 It's so painful to me when a student shows up having paid good money for a harmonium that is just awful.
 Their instrument may have buzzy reeds, sticky keys, grossly inadequate sustain (how long the sound lasts when they stop pumping), improper tuning, and more.
 For many harmoniums, there's really no way to fix them.
 Want to learn more on what can go wrong?
 Check out my blog post titled: What's Up With My Harmonium?

 Don't be one of those people that buys cheap and ends up buying twice.
+There is no lemon law for harmoniums, but unfortunately lots of harmoniums out there are lemons!
 The video below offers a good overview.

 Did You Know?

 If you live in Colorado, I may have several instruments on hand for you to try.
 Reach out to me via the form on this page and we can set up a time for you to come over to try them out.
 Playing an instrument is the best way to be certain you pick the one you love.